-To set up a time, please visit my calendar online at Calendly or email me at Randall.Watsek@RaymondJames.com.
+To set up a time for a complimentary consultation, please visit my calendar online at Calendly or email me at Randall.Watsek@RaymondJames.com.

 Sincerely, Randy Watsek

 P.S.
 If you know anyone who might benefit from the information in this letter, please pass it along.